Kondō Isami: In fiction

 Kondō Isami is often depicted in fiction, across different media, including television, film, books, anime, and manga.

+The NHK Taiga drama Shinsengumi! depicted the life of Kondō.

 Kondō Isao from Gintama is roughly based on him.
 He also appears in the video-game-turned-anime series Hakuouki Shinsengumi Kitan.
 Kondō also makes appearances in the series Kaze Hikaru and Peacemaker Kurogane, among others.
 Kondō is briefly mentioned in the anime series Soar High!
 Isami by the main characters' ancestors who are also members of the Shinsengumi.
 The female protagonist of the series, Isami Hanaoka, is named after and based on him.
 He is briefly shown in the anime Golden Kamuy.
-Kondō is portrayed by Eiichiro Funakoshi in the video game Ryu ga Gotoku Ishin!, serving as a major character in the plot of the game.
+Kondō is portrayed by and modelled after Eiichiro Funakoshi in the video game Ryu ga Gotoku Ishin!, serving as a major character in the plot of the game.
+In the remake, Like a Dragon: Ishin!, he is instead voiced by Akio Otsuka and has the likeness of Koichi Adachi, a character from Yakuza: Like A Dragon.

-Kondō Isami appeared in Rurouni Kenshin:The Beginning in 2021.
+Kondō Isami appeared in Rurouni Kenshin: The Beginning in 2021.
 He was portrayed by Takahiro Fujimoto.

 Kondō Isami appeared in Record of Ragnarok: Season 2.
-Kondō is depicted as one of humanities greatest warriors; sent to fight the mythological Gods for the fate of humanity.
+Kondō is depicted as one of humanity's greatest warriors; sent to fight the mythological Gods for the fate of humanity.

+Kondō Isami appeared in the 2024 drama "With You I Bloom: The Shinsengumi Youth Chronicle" based on the 1963 Shinsengumi manga by Osamu Tezuka.
+He was portrayed by Akira Takano.